 - If you are using the same tax preparation software that you used last year, that software will likely have your prior-year tax return for you to access.

-- If you’re not using the same tax preparation software as last year, you may be able to return to your prior-year software and view an electronic copy of your prior-year return.
+- If you’re not using the same tax preparation software as last year, you may be able to access your prior-year software and view an electronic copy of your prior-year return.

 - If you have been issued an Identity Protection (IP) PIN (via a CP01A), you should enter it when prompted by your software.
 It will serve to verify your identity.